-But, if the spine is not stiff enough, the arrow could break and thus cause a serious injury to the archer and, if it is too stiff, then it will not absorb enough of the initial energy from the bow’s limbs and thus, the excess force could damage them.
+But, if the spine is not stiff enough, the arrow could break and thus cause a serious injury to the archer; if it is too stiff, then it will not absorb enough of the initial energy from the bow’s limbs, and thus, the excess force could damage them.

 Therefore, in order to choose the correct arrow spine, you can start by using an arrow spine chart which will require you to know your draw length, your draw weight, and the weight of your target point or broadhead.

 But, the best way is to purchase an arrow spine test kit which usually consists of a set of three arrows with different spines.